Saturday’s talks set the stage for disengagement by India, China in 3 sectors at LAC

 Meanwhile, in a bid to provide connectivity to an important forward area, India is working on two key roads near the China border in eastern Ladakh.

-The first is the Darbuk-Syhok-DBO-Shyok-Daulat Beg Oldi road, which provides connectivity to the country's norther most outpost, Daulat Beg Oldi.
+The first is the Darbuk-Syhok-DBO-Shyok-Daulat Beg Oldi road, which provides connectivity to the country's northern-most outpost, Daulat Beg Oldi.
 The second one is the being built from Sasoma to Saser La.

 This clearly indicates that India is not allowing the tense stand off with China affect its strategic road projects, which are being undertaken by the Border Roads Organisation.